performance scan tool

-Technicians have long used scan tools to pull fault codes and system data from vehicle computers.
-But most scan tools do not have the ability to reprogram the operating instructions that are already in the computer.
+Scan tools are used to pull fault codes and system data from vehicle computers.
+But most DIY and entry level scan tools do not have the ability to reprogram the operating instructions that are already in the computer.
 They can only read it.
-Consequently, the only way you could recalibrate the PCM was to replace the original equipment PROM (Program Read Only Memory) chip with an updated chip -- and then only on certain General Motors and Ford applications.
+Even professional scan tools cannot change the programming unless they are J2534 compliant, and even then they only pass through new factory software settings to reflash the PCM memory.

-With the introduction of EEPROM (Electronically Ereaseable Program Read Only Memory) chips in computers on many late model OBD II equipped cars and light trucks, reprogramming become possible -- but only with a "factory authorized" reprogramming tool.
+With the introduction of EEPROM (Electronically Ereaseable Program Read Only Memory) chips in computers on OBD II equipped cars and light trucks, reprogramming become possible -- but only with a "factory authorized" reprogramming tool.
 This was to discourage emissions tampering and to protect the OEMs against unwanted warranty problems caused by someone fooling around with the calibration of the PCM.

 Various aftermarket suppliers sell specialized "tuner" scan tools for tweaking the PCM to improve vehicle performance.
 Some of these are AmericanMuscle's BAMA tuner tool for Mustangs, Superchip's "MAX Microtuner" for late model GM, Ford and Dodge car and truck applications, Hypertech's "Power Programmer" tool for Ford and GM applications, GM Performance's "Granatelli/Diablo Sport Predator" tool for GM, Ford and Dodge, and Crane Cams "PowerMax" performance power tuner for Chevy, GM and Ford trucks plus Hummer.